Tomaserra/RestAPI-Project/README.md

 git push
 ```
 ## Adding a new file
-	1. Create or save the new file inside the project folder (e.g., in RStudio).
+	1. Create or save the new file inside the project folder.
 	2. Then tell Git to track and upload it:
 ```bash
 git add newfile.qmd